 Skip to content

-This page explains how Aembit’s Oracle Database protocol support works, which Oracle versions and client types Aembit supports, and what limitations apply during the Limited Beta.
+This page explains how Aembit’s Oracle Database protocol support works, which Oracle versions and client types Aembit supports, and what limitations apply.

 Aembit’s Agent Proxy intercepts the Oracle Transparent Network Substrate (TNS) wire protocol and injects database credentials at connection time.
 Your applications connect to Oracle databases as they normally would.
 Aembit handles credential provisioning transparently, eliminating static database passwords.